-a.
-The appropriate selection of library materials is central to carrying out the Karl Junginger Memorial Library’s mission, by encouraging “an informed citizenry in a lifelong love of learning and reading” while striving “to remove the barriers of ignorance, intolerance, indifference and censorship.
+The appropriate selection of library materials is central to carrying out the Karl Junginger Memorial Library’s mission, by “striving to bring people, information, and ideas together to enrich lives and strengthen community.

-b.
-Ongoing materials selection activities are founded on staff familiarity with existing collections, their awareness of the needs of library users, and their knowledge of retrospective, current and future trends in informational, educational, and recreational materials suitable for public library use.
+Ongoing materials selection activities are founded on staff familiarity with existing collections, their awareness of the needs of library users, and their knowledge of retrospective, current and future trends in informational, educational, and recreational materials.

-a.
-While oversight for library collections rests with the Board of Trustees, the responsibility for selection of materials is vested in the Library Director who may delegate this professional activity to qualified and knowledgeable resource staff.
+While oversight for library collections rests with the Board of Trustees, the responsibility for selection of materials is vested in the Library Director who may delegate this professional activity to qualified and knowledgeable library staff.

 - Source materials and thoughtful interpretations that document or shed light on the past.

 - Contemporary materials representing varying points of view that are of current interest and possible future significance.

 - Materials that inform and increase an individual’s ability to function effectively as a member of society.

 - Materials that provide aesthetic experiences stimulate the imagination and increase an individual’s potential creativity.